 The best lessons are learnt from other people’s experience.
 Strangely, many marketers ignore this fact, even though every customer knows it.

 Very few companies package their successes into case studies that they can easily use to appeal to a wider audience and acquire more customers.

 Don’t make this mistake.
 Always be on the lookout for case studies – they don’t necessarily need to be yours if you don’t either have enough or relevant experience.
 Analyze industry examples thoroughly to gauge your potential customers’ intent, challenges in targeting them or doing business, and how these challenges can be overcome.
 Don’t frown upon any content format – whether it is detailed whitepapers, listicles, or good old FAQs.
 Make sure your content marketing plan or content strategy provides solutions to all your customers’ woes with actionable advice.
-Follow B2B content marketing trends if you’re in this industry, and share better content than your competitors.

 The ecommerce platform BigCommerce has dedicated a whole section of their website to showcasing retailers’ (in both the enterprise and SMB sectors) success stories as well as case studies.
 The best of the best get their own feature pages, but the showcasing doesn’t end there (Hey, this is the best in digital merchandising we’re talking about!) – BigCommerce even hands out their own annual awards to the merchants who provide a great user experience and innovative ecommerce solutions to their customers.

 These case studies are sorted by industry or topic, and include advice on entrepreneurship, retailing, advertising, media, and pretty much anything related to doing business online.
 This content has no obvious CTA or tangible conversion value that you might expect, but despite that, it is worth its weight in gold due to the brand credibility it portrays and the information it delivers to the audience.